Florida school shooting timeline

 4:59 p.m.

-Sheriff Israel confirmed the shooter was not a current student at Stoneman Douglas High School.
+Israel confirmed the shooter was not a current student at Stoneman Douglas High School.

 In a separate tweet, the sheriff’s office said that SWAT teams were still clearing the school.